-Generally, South India is looked down upon when it comes to celebration of Holi, because its considered to be more of a North Indian festival.
-But , Hampi is an exception.
-Holi here, is celebrated on a full moon day in the month of Phalguna.
-People here celebrate holi for two days, and they splash colours and dance to drum beats followed by a nice dip in the river.
-This world heritage site is a must visit site to indulge in the best of holi celebrations in Karnataka.
+Generally, South India is looked down upon when it comes to the celebration of Holi because it is considered to be more of a North Indian festival.
+But, Hampi is an exception.
+Holi here is celebrated on a full moon day in the month of Phalguna.

 Widow’s Holi at Vrindavan

 Thousands of widows even in this modern world of ours are forced to live the life of a recluse.
 They are abandoned by their families and widows from all over the country come to stay in the blessings of Lord Krishna at Vrindavan.
 Earlier, widows were prohibited from even wearing colorful clothes, let alone celebrating the festival of colors.

 But by breaking the social shackles, a special form of Holi has been organized for the widows at Vrindavan for the past few years.
 All the windows can be seen singing bhajans, dancing and twirling in unison like the Radhas of Lord Krishna.

 The most aggressive form of Holi.
 The aggression is of course of women on men 😉 This is celebrated at the Dauji temple near Mathura.
 The tradition goes back almost 500 years – started by the family that established the Dauji temple.
 Only the traditional family takes part in this event.

 The devotees gather in the central courtyard of the temple, and soon after that, it turns into a battleground literally.
 Men pour buckets full of colored water on the women, while the women get back at the men in a rather aggressive manner by thrashing them and ripping off their clothes.
 Pretty interesting, isn’t it?